evanhfox/daikin-amana-skyport-data-inspector/README.md

 It performs a single "grab" of the current data from the cloud API to help you see what your system is doing *right now*.
 It does **not** run continuously, it does not record history, and it does not generate graphs.

 ### Looking for historical graphs & trending?
-If you want to track humidity demand over time, plot furnace runtime, or visualize data history (like the charts you may have seen), this script is not enough.
+If you want to track humidity demand over time, plot furnace runtime, or visualize data history, this script is not enough.
 You need a system that polls the API 24/7 and stores the data in a database.
+This data would then need to be visualized in something like Grafana.

 * **For Home Assistant Users:**
     We highly recommend using the full integration which handles polling, entities, and history automatically: